catsby/growl-transfer/README.md

 #Growl-Transfer

-Growl-Transfer is a little gem that wraps around a file transfer protocol (scp/curl) and notifies you via growl when the transfer is complete.

-This is an early release, so there's not a ton here.
+Growl-Transfer is a little gem for initiating downloads over the command-line and receiving a notification when they complete.
+You don't have to watch curl or scp as they slowing trickel down the bits, and no worring about getting destracted by something shinny only to forget you needed that 120MB database dump only to find later it's been ready for an hour.
+Growl Transfer wraps scp (soon others) and sends a Growl notice when the transfer is done.

 ##Installation
 Growl-Transfer requires [Growl][1] to be installed first.